Welcome!

 What is the cost of amateur theatre?

-In amateur theatre, most of the cast and crew make no salary; they generously volunteer their time and awesome talents just because they love the theatre.
-They spend hours and hours rehearsing, blocking getting fitted for costumes and working with their Directors and Stage Managers, (who also don’t get paid).
+In amateur theatre, the cast and production crew make no salary; they generously volunteer their time and awesome talents just because they love the theatre.
+They spend hours and hours rehearsing, blocking getting fitted for costumes and working with their Directors and Stage Managers, (who also don’t get paid). (fyi no one is paid in HCP shows)

 In the case of non-musical productions the Rights to mount a production can be from a few hundred dollars to thousands and for the most part around $800-$2500 CDN is the cost to obtain the Rights and the scripts.

 In Musicals however the Rights can and will cost at least twice as much.
 For a Disney Junior Musical for example the Rights will average around $5500 USD ($7000 CDN) and this type of performance can only have actors under the age of 18.
-You can imagine what it costs then to put on an “adult” musical - $6340-$8500 CDN for Rights, scripts, and additional computer apps to start!
-It goes even higher when you consider that you may need 2 directors one for the script component and a musical director and often the Musical Director needs to be paid because that is how they earn a living.
-The musicians will also need payment as they are professional and in order to get good musicians you need to pay the going rate.
-On top of that is a Choreographer who also may require payment.
+You can imagine what it costs then to put on an “adult” musical - $6,340-$8,500 CDN for Rights, scripts, and additional computer apps to start!
+The musicians will need payment if they are professional and in order to get good amateur musicians you need to pay at least an honorarium.

 So the moral is when you see a show with an average cost of $20-$35 a ticket you are getting a bargain, at least half the price of a professional show and with just as much talent and heart.

-(Thank you to the London Community Players for the above information this is based upon).
+(Thank you to the London Community Players for some of the above information this is based upon).

 The Hanover Community Players, formed in the fall of 2006, is a non-profit charitable organization composed of volunteers whose purpose is to educate and increase the public's understanding and appreciation of the arts by providing performances of an artistic nature for the community of Hanover and surrounding areas as well as donating funds to local groups and the town.
 We are always looking for more volunteers to help share the tasks of putting on shows and supporting the goals of HCP.